-This introductory course is for those organizations that want to adopt Servant Leadership and understand that this model will challenge their managers believes and behaviors.
-According to this model, instead of the people working to serve the leader, the leader exists to serve the people.
+This introductory course is for those organizations that want to adopt Servant Leadership and understand that this model will challenge their manager's beliefs and behaviours.
+According to this model, the leader exists to serve the people instead of the people working to serve the leader.

-Despite being practised in some of the top-ranking companies and having received a strong consensus in academic research, Servant Leadership is seldom applied in many EU companies.
-Could be as Servant Leadership is totally counterintuitive in some cultures.
+Despite being practised in some top-ranking companies and having received a strong consensus in academic research, Servant Leadership is seldom applied in many EU companies.
+It could be as Servant Leadership is counterintuitive in some cultures.
 In SL, the main goal of the leader is to serve!

 - A clear understanding of the Servant Leadership model and its positive outcome